GoogleCloudPlatform/cloud-opensource-java/docs/DECLARING_DEPENDENCIES.md

-# Declaring Dependencies on Google Java Libraries
+# Declaring Dependencies on Google Cloud Java Libraries

 Google maintains a number of open source Java libraries that make it easier to use services in Google Cloud Platform (GCP).
 Additionally